 You've developed a solid overview of a company's financial statements,how to read an income statement, and how to separate a strong balance sheet from a weak one.
 Now, let's take a look at the statement of cash flows.

-In this installment of The Finance Professor, we will examine how the statement of cash flows is constructed, what can be derived from reading and analyzing it and how it relates to the way a company manages its liquidity and cash needs.
+There's a lot that can be gleaned about a company's finances from the cash flow statement if you know how to properly analyze it.
+Let's examine how the statement of cash flows is constructed, what can be derived from reading and analyzing it and how it relates to the way a company manages its liquidity and cash needs.

 A company's statement of cash flows creates a bridge -- or reconciliation -- between a company's cash balances from one accounting period to another.
 The statement of cash flows is important to investors because it provides insight into how a company generates and expends cash, and ultimately, its ability to return value to shareholders.

 |Ralph Lauren Corp./Polo Ralph Lauren (RL) |

 Statement of Cash Flows